-Manila, with her traffic, fast paced lifestyle and pollution, is suffocating.
-Then let’s add the stress and demands of your job in the equation, as well, will result to an urge to run away.
-No, not from our responsibilities (I know it’s tempting at times but we have to remember we’re broke) but to just run away for some fresh air and take a break from the adulting chaos.
+Manila, with its traffic, fast-paced lifestyle, and pollution, is suffocating.
+Then let’s add the stress and demands of your job in the equation, as well, which will result in an urge to run away.
+No, not from our responsibilities (I know it’s tempting at times, but we have to remember we’re broke) but to just run away for some fresh air and take a break from the adulting chaos.

-That’s what happened to my last weekend of November.
-Paul and I decided that we are too consumed by work that we drove ourselves to Tanay, Rizal for a change of scene.
+That’s what happened on our last weekend of November.
+Paul and I decided that we were too consumed by work that we drove ourselves to Tanay, Rizal for a change of scene.
 We have always wanted to see the famous Daranak Falls of Tanay since the start of the year.
 It’s better late than never!

 DRIVING TO DARANAK FALLS

-We were both from Rizal so we don’t have to endure the traffic eastbound.
-Daranak Falls is 57 kilometers away from Robinson’s Metroeast (our meetup point) and there’s two major roads – Marcos Highway and Teresa Road – that connect Antipolo to Tanay.
-We took the zigzag road of Teresa as Waze suggested and we reached Daranak after an hour.
-The road to the falls is cemented, steep and has some blind curves.
-Parking (P30) is kinda limited on the side of the end road.
+We were both from Rizal, so we didn’t have to endure the traffic eastbound.
+Daranak Falls is 57 kilometers away from Robinson’s Metroeast (our meetup point), and there are two major roads – Marcos Highway and Teresa Road – that connect Antipolo to Tanay.
+We took the zigzag path of Teresa as Waze suggested and we reached Daranak after an hour.
+The road to the falls was cemented, steep, and had some blind curves.
+The parking (30 PHP) was limited on the side of the end road.

-Ride an UV Express in Starmall Shaw Terminal bound to Tanay.
+Ride a UV Express in Starmall Shaw Terminal bound to Tanay.
 Alight at Tanay Public Market Transport Terminal and asked around for the Daranak Falls Tricycle Terminal.

 Crazy things we did before chasing waterfalls